 Step 1: Query PCI devices with lspci

 Run lspci to list all PCI and PCIe devices.
-Add the -v flag for verbose output, -k to show kernel drivers in use, or -nn to include vendor and device ID codes alongside human-readable names.
+Add -k to show kernel drivers in use, -nn to include vendor and device ID codes alongside human-readable names, or -q to query the online PCI ID database for any unrecognized devices.
 Use lspci -nnkv for the most complete single-pass view of PCI hardware and its driver bindings.
+If a device shows as unknown, run sudo update-pciids first.

 Step 2: Read BIOS and SMBIOS data with dmidecode

 Run sudo dmidecode to dump the full SMBIOS table.
 Use the -t flag with a type keyword such as sudo dmidecode -t memory to filter output to a specific hardware category.
-Use the -s flag with a string keyword such as sudo dmidecode -s system-serial-number for clean single-value output suitable for scripting.
+Use -s with a string keyword such as sudo dmidecode -s system-serial-number for clean single-value output suitable for scripting.
+For non-root access to basic system identity strings, read directly from /sys/devices/virtual/dmi/id/.

 Step 3: Generate a full hardware tree with lshw

 Run sudo lshw -short for a condensed hardware table showing bus hierarchy, or sudo lshw -class network to filter by a specific hardware class.
-Use sudo lshw -json to export machine-readable output for inventory automation, or sudo lshw -html to generate an HTML report for documentation.
+Use sudo lshw -json or sudo lshw -xml to export machine-readable output for inventory automation, or sudo lshw -html for a documentation report.
+Add -sanitize when sharing output to strip serial numbers and IP addresses.

 Step 4: Get a system summary with inxi

-Run inxi -Fxz for a full system summary with extra detail and private information anonymized.
+Run inxi -exz for a full expanded system summary with extra detail and private information anonymized.
+The -e/--expanded flag is the current replacement for the deprecated -F/--full in inxi 3.x — the older inxi -Fxz still works but -F is formally deprecated per the inxi options documentation.
 Use component-specific flags like inxi -G for graphics, inxi -N for network, or inxi -s for thermal sensor readings.
-Add --no-color when capturing output for logs or monitoring pipelines.
+Add --no-color when capturing output for logs or monitoring pipelines, or --output json for structured machine-readable output.
+Run inxi --recommends to check which optional packages you need for full functionality.

 What is the difference between lspci and lshw on Linux?

-lspci shows only PCI and PCIe-connected devices by querying the kernel's PCI subsystem. lshw produces a full hardware tree covering CPU, memory, storage, firmware, and more by reading multiple sources including /proc, /sys, and DMI data.
-Use lspci for a fast PCI-only view and lshw when you need a comprehensive hardware inventory.
+lspci shows only PCI and PCIe-connected devices by querying the kernel\'s PCI subsystem via /sys/bus/pci/devices/ and /proc/bus/pci. lshw produces a full hardware tree covering CPU, memory, storage, firmware, and more by reading from /proc, /sys, DMI tables, PCI configuration space, and USB descriptors in a single pass.
+Use lspci for a fast PCI-only view — particularly for driver troubleshooting — and lshw when you need a comprehensive hardware inventory across all subsystems.

 Why does dmidecode require sudo on Linux?